elixir-europe/rdmkit/pages/your_problem/storage.md

   * Does your data contains confidential/restricted information?
   * Do you have the rights to share the data via the repository?
   * Do you have the rights or permissions to store the data?
-  * Is your data compliant with the data sharing policy of the journal
+  * Is your data compliant with the data sharing policy of the journal?
   * Does your data follows the FAIR Data Principles?

 ### Solutions